ghc-proposals/ghc-proposals/proposals/0000-extended-hpc.md

-Point to the fork of GHC that already implements tracing of *recently* evaluated expressions, [https://github.com/Tritlo/ghc/tree/extended-ticks](https://github.com/Tritlo/ghc/tree/extended-ticks), which will be extened to address some of the suggestions in ## ALternatives.
+Point to the fork of GHC that already implements tracing of *recently* evaluated expressions, [https://github.com/Tritlo/ghc/tree/extended-ticks](https://github.com/Tritlo/ghc/tree/extended-ticks), which will be extened to address some of the suggestions in [alternatives](#alternatives)

 ## Examples